rudelm/rudelm.github.io/content/post/2019-12-16-configure-mosquitto-mqtt-broker-user-authentication-in-docker-running-on-synology-nas.md

 mosquitto_passwd -c /mosquitto/config/mosquitto.passwd &lt;username>
 ```

 It will ask you twice for the password for the username.
-If you want to setup additional users, you should omit the -c parameter, so that the existing file won&#8217;t be overwritten.
+If you want to setup additional users, you should omit the -c parameter, so that the existing file won't be overwritten.

 The &#8222;allow_anonymous false&#8220; line will disable anonymous authentication to the broker.